 These resources offer additional information about QRIS documentation expectations as related to the QRIS Standards and criteria to assist programs in responding to questions in the QRIS Program Manager Online QRIS Application and Self Assessment.

-Through a grant from EEC, The Center for Assessment and Screening Excellence (CASE) at Wheelock College provides statewide training and technical assistance in early childhood assessment, screening, and program measurement aligned with the MA Quality Rating Improvement System (QRIS) to early childhood and out-of-school time professionals.
-To find and register for trainings, go to http://www.wheelock.edu/academics/centers-and-institutes/aspire-institute/center-for-assessment-and-screening-excellence-/case-trainings
+Through a grant from EEC, The Collaborative for Educational Services (CES) provides statewide training and technical assistance in early childhood assessment and screening aligned with the MA Quality Rating Improvement System (QRIS) to early childhood and out-of-school time professionals and educators in EEC’s mixed-delivery system.
+To find and register for training's, go to http://www.collaborative.org/programs/early-childhood/assessment-responsive-teaching.

 Strengthening Families Training